Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Visual-sensitive seizures elicited mainly by video games, television, and flickering lights in discotheques are the commonest reflex seizures, and most physicians can expect to encounter them.
+Visual-sensitive seizures elicited mainly by video games, television, and flickering lights in nightclubs are the more common reflex seizures, and most physicians can expect to encounter them.
 Children and teenagers are more vulnerable.
-However, in modern life with the increasing numbers of video game players and spread of visual electronic media, the demographics of visual-induced seizures have expanded to nearly any age, and they sometimes get to epidemic proportions.
-In this updated article, the author reviews these seizures and their triggers and explains the basics of photosensitive epilepsy, pattern-sensitive epilepsy, fixation-off sensitivity, and seizures triggered by television screens and video games.
-He details developments in their clinical manifestations, differential diagnosis, pathophysiology, and genetics as well as means of their detection and their management.
-He emphasizes populations at risk, factors of misdiagnosis, treatment strategies, avoidance of various triggers, and certain antiepileptic drugs that may aggravate the seizures.
+However, in modern life with the increasing numbers of video game players and the spread of visual electronic media, the demographics of visual-induced seizures have expanded to nearly any age, and they sometimes get to epidemic proportions.
+This updated article reviews these seizures and their triggers and explains the basics of photosensitive epilepsy, pattern-sensitive epilepsy, fixation-off sensitivity, and seizures triggered by television screens, video games, computers, and cell phones.
+It details developments in their clinical manifestations, differential diagnosis, pathophysiology, and genetics as well as means of their detection and management.
+It emphasizes populations at risk, factors of misdiagnosis, treatment strategies, avoidance of various triggers, and certain antiepileptic drugs that may aggravate the seizures.

 • Visual-sensitive seizures are provoked by photic, pattern, and other visual stimuli, alone or in combination. | |